JanHerca/urantiapedia/output/wikijs/article/Lawrence_J_Bowman/Avi_Dogim_Emilio_Coppola_and_Steve_Dreier.md

 Steve was known for the many talks he gave over the years at conferences and retreats.
 Marc once asked him why he didn’t write his speeches, and Steve said he wanted to speak to the hearts of those who assembled, that he hoped to share personally what he understood and help bring them closer to God.
 The speech by Steve that I remember the most was one at a plenary at Summer Study Session at Lake Forest College sometime in the ‘90s.
 Steve used George Gershwin’s song, “Our Love is Here to Stay,” as his theme.
 In it he said that this was the last song that Gershwin ever wrote, as he was dying from a brain tumor.
 As I recall, Steve surmised that Gershwin knew he was about to die, so this was his farewell song.
 What I particularly remember is that Steve finished his speech by giving an a cappella rendition of the song and received a roaring response.
 His singing was not of the caliber of Francyl Gawryn, Barbara Hester, or Sally Annabella, but it was heartfelt.
 Last summer’s SSS at Techny Towers ended with a discussion about this very song and included a recording of Dinah Washington singing it.
 Afterwards I went up to Steve and commented on his speech of years earlier.
 He was pleased that I remembered it.

-ON THE COVER of this issue of Fellowship _Herald_ , Stephen Sawyer has created a drawing of Steve Dreier, Emilio Coppola, and Avi Dogim in a canoe.
+On the cover of this issue of Fellowship _Herald_ , Stephen Sawyer has created a drawing of Steve Dreier, Emilio Coppola, and Avi Dogim in a canoe.
 Steve Sawyer could not have known at the time that Steve and Bobbie Dreier took their first (and perhaps only) canoe trip in the summer of 1984 after the conference in Green Lake, Wisconsin.
 The accompanying photo of that adventure in Boundary Waters Canoe Area in Minnesota shows them along with three other former Presidents of the Brotherhood/ Fellowship: Paul Snider, John Hales, and David Elders.
 Of those three, only John is still living.
 Paul, David, and Steve have all died within the past year.
 Paddle on, gentlemen.

 ## References